 Sometimes Doug and I take a break

-from the great outdoors and on our 29th wedding anniversary we had a img_3196dinner and a movie date.
+from the great outdoors and on our 29th wedding anniversary we had a dinner and a movie date.
 We ate a delicious Chinese dinner at the Tea Garden Restaurant.
 We were a little unsure of the food we would experience when we saw the large sign outside advertising “Buy one spaghetti dinner; get one free.”
 But the food was fresh and wonderful.
 Then we saw “War Dogs.”
 The movie was good but the theatre was strange and we were the only ones there.
 The mall the theatre was in had only a few cars anywhere near it.

 To give you an idea of the terrain we are traveling through let me share a few of the establishments we pass: